cmput201-f25/Lab01/README.md

 ```

 Remember to do this before the deadline!
-Just like eClass, anything submitted after the deadline is late and won't be marked.
+Just like Canvas, anything submitted after the deadline is late and won't be marked.
 You should `git push` after every commit, to make sure you don't forget to do so before the deadline.

 That's it!
 Thank you for bearing with us through this lengthy starter lab.